HEP-KBFI/genSun/geant/README.md

 	 Options for tweaking the physics:
 	  -c, --creator=CREATOR      specify how the particles are created; possible values are 'PYTHIA8' (default) or 'GEANT4'
+	  -m, --material=MAT         specify the material of the world; possible values are 'SUN' (default) and 'VAC'
-	  -p, --physics=PHYSICS      specify the physics configuration of Geant4; the possible options are 'FULL' (default), 'TRANS',
+	  -p, --physics=PHYSICS      specify the physics list; 'TRANS' refers to the custom translation-only physics list; otherwise
-								 'VAC' and 'VACTRANS'
+								 the specified Geant4 reference physics list is used; the default list is 'QGSP_BERT'
 		  --radius=R             set the radius of the world in meters; the default is 1000 meters; in vacuum the value is multiplied by factor of 1 million